 When you install the Amazon Appstore from Microsoft Store, it also installs the Windows Subsystem for Android (WSA) behind the scenes.
 WSA is a core technology that runs Android Apps natively on Windows 11.
 I installed the Windows Subsystem for Android along with the Amazon Appstore on a laptop powered by a Ryzen 5-5500U and 8GB of RAM.

 Essentially, Android apps run in a virtualized environment or a virtual machine, i.e., WSA.
 However, thanks to its integration with Windows 11, you can directly launch and use Android apps along with your regular software.
-Moreover, you can launch and manage installed Android apps from your Start Menu or Taskbar.
+You can launch and manage installed Android apps from your Start Menu or Taskbar.

-The Amazon Appstore Preview only has 50 apps available to install as of now.
+The Amazon Appstore Preview only has a handful of apps available to install as of now.
 I tried installing various productivity apps and ran them simultaneously.
 If you open an Android app while the WSA service is not running, your system will first start the Windows Subsystem for Android and then launch the said app.

 Moreover, if WSA is running, Android apps launch in a jiffy and work well.
 In some cases, they even launched faster than UWP apps on Windows.
 The release works well for the initial release preview.
 Sure, it has its flaws, as it should.
 There were cases where WSA and Android apps utilized way more resources than they should.